FE 'tkGooie' Utilities

 Then you can rename the file to remove the '.txt' suffix.
 Make sure that you have execute permission set on the file --- in order to execute the script.

 The image below is an example of the result of changing the default fill, outline, and canvas colors.

 SOME POTENTIAL ENHANCEMENTS:

-I may add a few more ideas for enhancements in coming months, as I tackle other 3D utilities.
+I may add a few more ideas for enhancements in coming months (or years), as I tackle other 3D utilities.

 I added a display of milliseconds to do each redraw --- to help get an idea of whether the 'model' (data-surface or data-cloud) can be rotated smoothly via mouse motions on the canvas.

 The milliseconds are displayed in the label widget to the right of the longitude-latitude scale widgets.

 If we can do redraws in about 50 milliseconds (corresponding to a 'frame rate' of 20 frames per second), we should be able to rotate the data cloud rather smoothly.

 It turns out that a 40x40 data grid was re-drawing at around 70 milliseconds (plus or minus about 10 milliseconds), on my computer.

 Not surprisingly, an 80x80 data grid was taking about 3 to 4 times as long for a re-draw --- about 220 milliseconds.